Dethklok: Touring history

 Dethklok toured with co-headliner Mastodon, High on Fire, and Converge during October and November 2009.
 The band performed in San Bernardino on July 9, 2011, at the Mayhem Festival in place of Megadeth.
-Dethklok played a free show at San Diego Comic Con on July 13, 2012, on the USS Midway.
+Dethklok played a free show at San Diego Comic-Con on July 13, 2012, on the USS Midway.
 Dethklok was scheduled to play in Toronto, Ontario at the Heavy T.O. festival on August 11, 2012, and also in Montreal, QC at Heavy MTL Festival on August 12, 2012; however, Dethklok's appearances at both festivals were cancelled.
 Dethklok was also scheduled to play the main stage for both days of Knotfest on August 17 and 18, 2012; however, Dethklok's appearance was cancelled.
 The band was scheduled to co-headline a tour in North America with Lamb of God (with special guest Gojira) in August 2012; this tour was cancelled due to bail hearings at the time for Randy Blythe in the Czech Republic.

-Dethklok toured North America, in support of Dethalbum III, with Machine Head, All That Remains and The Black Dahlia Murder during November and December 2012.
-Bassist Pete Griffin filled in for several shows while Bryan Beller was touring with his band, The Aristocrats.
+Dethklok toured North America, in support of Dethalbum III, with Machine Head, All That Remains and the Black Dahlia Murder during November and December 2012.
+Bassist Pete Griffin filled in for several shows while Bryan Beller was touring with his band, the Aristocrats.

 Dethklok performed at Festival Supreme on October 25, 2014, in Los Angeles, California.
 Dethklok then performed at Adult Swim Festival 2019.
+Dethklok, afterwards, went on to play the Adult Swim Festival 2022.
+The band then went on to tour in North America, in support of Dethalbum IV, with Babymetal and Jason Richardson from August to October 2023.

+In the spring of 2024, Dethklok headlined the "Mutilation on a Spring Night" tour, running from early April to early May in the United States.
+Support on the tour was provided by DragonForce and Nekrogoblikon.